Iyaz: 1987–2009: Early life and career beginnings

+2009–present: Replay and Aurora

-Iyaz aka Keidran Jones was born in 1987, into a musical family.
-He grew up in Tortola in the Virgin Islands.
-Iyaz studied digital recording at New England Institute of Technology.
-He was featured on the track "Island Girls" by Out Da Box Family, which achieved radio success in the Caribbean.
-Sean Kingston found Iyaz through his Myspace page in 2008 and later signed him to a recording contract with Time Is Money/Beluga Heights.
-Michael Nguyen introduced him to producer and Beluga Heights head J.R.
-Rotem.
-He released "Replay" in 2009, which peaked at number 2 on the Billboard Hot 100 and at number 1 in several territories, including the United Kingdom.
+In 2009, he released "Replay" which peaked at number 2 on the Billboard Hot 100 and at number 1 in several territories, including the United Kingdom.
 His second single "Solo" was released in February 2010, and peaked at number 32 on the Hot 100.
 He also took part in recording the Haiti charity single, "We Are the World 25 for Haiti".
-His debut album, Replay was released in 2010, and he was also featured on Jake Zyrus’s single "Pyramid".
+His debut album, Replay, was released in 2010, and he was also featured on Jake Zyrus’s single "Pyramid".
 In an interview with HitQuarters, Rotem described Iyaz's creative perfectionism:

 "Where as [sic] others might work on several songs in one day, he might sit there and work on one song for days.
 The end result that he gets is usually an absolute gem, so heartfelt and genuine."

 Iyaz also appeared on the fourth season of Hannah Montana, Hannah Montana Forever and made a song with Miley Cyrus called "Gonna Get This", which is featured on the Hannah Montana Forever soundtrack album.